Direct Materials Cost Variance Calculator

 • Actual Quantity Purchased: The total number of units of material purchased.

 2. Direct Materials Quantity Variance: This variance measures the difference between the actual quantity of materials used in production and the standard quantity expected to be used, multiplied by the standard price.
-It highlights the efficiency of material usage during production.
+It highlights the efficiency of material usage during production And that's really what it comes down to..

 Formula: Direct Materials Quantity Variance = (Actual Quantity Used - Standard Quantity Used) * Standard Price